florars3/FantasyCricScraper/README.md

  2) Download Selenium and add the libraries to your project

- 3) Edit Happy.java to have the path to the chromedriver
+ 3) Edit fantasyCricScraper.py to have the path to the chromedriver

- 4) Add your facebook email and password

- 5) Set up a cron job to automate your application daily
 ```

 ## Meta